 - emergency responses – placing cash, rights and dignity at the centre – which meet immediate needs whilst addressing underlying causes; and

 - early intervention measures that prevent occurrence of food insecurity.

-The Project will employ an Action Learning methodology supporting key stakeholders from the statutory and third sectors to develop a shared understanding of the problems and challenges that exist and how these can be overcome, and then implement policy and practice change to better support individuals experiencing or at risk of food insecurity.
+We use an Action Learning methodology supporting key stakeholders from the statutory and third sectors to develop a shared understanding of the problems and challenges that exist and how these can be overcome, and then implement policy and practice change to better support individuals experiencing or at risk of food insecurity.

 Influencing and Advocacy

-The Project will share the learning and evidence generated through our practice development and research workstreams with UK, Scottish and local government as well as third sector stakeholders to inform and improve policy and practice on preventing, and responding to, food insecurity.
+We shared the learning and evidence generated through our practice development and research workstreams with UK, Scottish and local government as well as third sector stakeholders to inform and improve policy and practice on preventing, and responding to, food insecurity.

 Building a Network for Change